Scrap metal dealer insurance

 Cutting the cost of scrap dealer insurance

-Working in a scrap yard is on the riskier end of the spectrum of businesses, and policy prices will reflect this.
+Working in a scrap yard is on the riskier end of the spectrum of businesses and policy prices will reflect this.
 However, you can still find cheap insurance for your breakers yard by following these tips:

-- Experienced operators and drivers: having experienced named drivers on your policy that are conviction and accident-free will help reduce costs.
+- Experienced operators and drivers: having experienced named drivers on your policy who are also conviction and accident-free will help reduce costs.
 At the same time, avoid adding drivers under the age of 25 to your motor trade policy as they tend to increase claim rates and therefore cost more to insure.